 In 1671, a Colonel Thomas Blood stole the Crown Jewels, but the heist ended in disaster when he dropped some of the loot on Tower Wharf.
 He managed to charm his way into a royal pardon from Charles II and even bagged himself a plot of land worth £500!
 If you’re familiar with David Walliams’s Gangsta Granny, then you will already have heard of the silver-tongued Colonel Blood.

-Always remember to look up as you go under!
+Always remember to look up as you go under on your Thames Rockets journey!
 Tower Bridge was painted red, white and blue for Queen Elizabeth’s Silver Jubilee in 1977 but was restored to its original blue and white during the 2010 restoration.
 Do mention if there’s a birthday to the Thames Rocket guide, as chances are he will get the skipper to stop under the bridge with a birthday tune on the box.

 The blot on the Thames